-- D. Blue lights are prohibited except as allowed in $\frac{\text{Subsection C}}{\text{Section}}$ Section Section 37 of this act. - E. Any person violating the provisions of subsection B, C or D of this section shall, upon conviction, be guilty of a misdemeanor punishable by imprisonment in the county jail not exceeding six (6)

-months, or by a fine not exceeding Two Thousand Dollars (\$2,000.00), or by both such fine and imprisonment.
+- D. Blue lights are prohibited except as allowed in $\frac{\text{Subsection C}}{\text{Sections 12-216}}$.
+Sections 12-218 and 12-229 of this $\frac{\text{Section}}{\text{Section}}$ title. - E. Any person violating the provisions of subsection B, C or D of this section shall, upon conviction, be guilty of a misdemeanor punishable by imprisonment in the county jail not exceeding six (6) months, or by a fine not exceeding Two Thousand Dollars (\$2,000.00), or by both such fine and imprisonment. - SECTION 46.

-SECTION 46.
 AMENDATORY 47 O.S.
 2001, Section 12-228, is amended to read as follows:

 Section 12-228.
-A. In addition to any other equipment and distinctive markings required by this title, every school bus shall be equipped with signal lamps mounted as high and as widely spaced laterally as practicable, which shall display to the front two alternately flashing red lights located at the same level and to the rear two alternately flashing red lights located at the same level.
+A. In addition to any other equipment and

+distinctive markings required by this title, every school bus and every church bus shall be equipped with signal lamps mounted as high and as widely spaced laterally as practicable, which shall display to the front two alternately flashing red lights located at the same level and to the rear two alternately flashing red lights located at the same level.
 These lights shall be visible at five hundred (500) feet in normal sunlight.

-- B. Every school bus shall bear upon the front and rear of the bus plainly visible signs containing the words "SCHOOL BUS" in letters not less than eight (8) inches in height, located between the warning signal lights as high as possible without impairing visibility of the lettering, and have no other lettering on the front or rear of the vehicle, except as required by 47 C.F.R., Part 571. - C. Every church bus shall bear upon the front and rear of the bus plainly visible signs containing the words "CHURCH BUS" in letters not less than eight (8) inches in height, located between the warning signal lights as high as possible without impairing visibility of the lettering.
-In addition, a church bus may be equipped with visual signals meeting the requirements of subsection A of this section. - D. Every school bus manufactured on or after September 1, 1992, shall be equipped with a stop signal arm that complies with 49 closer to the vertical centerline of the bus, which shall display two alternately flashing amber lights to the front and two alternately flashing amber lights to the rear.
+- B. Every school bus shall bear upon the front and rear thereof plainly visible signs containing the words "SCHOOL BUS" in letters not less than eight (8) inches in height, located between the warning signal lights as high as possible without impairing visibility of the lettering, and have no other lettering on the front or rear of the vehicle, except as required by 47 CFR Part 571. - C. Every church bus shall bear upon the front and rear thereof plainly visible signs containing the words "CHURCH BUS" in letters not less than eight (8) inches in height, located between the warning signal lights as high as possible without impairing visibility of the lettering.
+In addition, such church bus may be equipped with visual signals meeting the requirements of subsection A of this section. - D. Every school bus manufactured on or after September 1, 1992, shall be equipped with a stop signal arm that complies with 49

+C.F.R.
+Section 571.131. - E. In addition to the lights required by subsection A of this section, any school bus may be equipped with yellow signal lamps mounted near each of the four red lamps and at the same level but closer to the vertical center line of the bus, which shall display two alternately flashing yellow lights to the front and two alternately flashing yellow lights to the rear.
 These lights shall be visible at five hundred (500) feet in normal sunlight.
 These lights shall be displayed by the school bus driver at least one hundred (100) feet, but not more than five hundred (500) feet, before every stop at which the alternately flashing red lights required by subsection A will be actuated.

-C.F.R., Section 571.131. - E. In addition to the lights required by subsection A of this section, any school bus may be equipped with amber signal lamps mounted near each of the four red lamps and at the same level but